Qatar Population Statistics 2025 [Infographics]

 Arabic

-Qatar is a peninsula surrounded by water on three sides, mostly covered in flat desert with loose sand and gravel.
+Qatar is a fascinating little peninsula, almost entirely surrounded by water, with a landscape that’s mostly flat desert sprinkled with loose sand and gravel.

 Gender